 "I have a bad feeling about this," he whispered.

 "We don't have time," Bastila said.
 She drew in a breath, her mind seeking any lifeforms.
 But that was a futile effort.
-Lifeforms were everywhere, and short of sinking into a deeper meditation, she would never be able to differentiate friend from foe, nor their proximity.
+Lifeforms were everywhere, and short of sinking into a deeper state of meditation, she would never be able to differentiate friend from foe, nor their proximity.

 "Okay," Alek said.
 He broke from their cover behind a pillar.
 Bastila followed, dashing across the lawn as fast as their legs could carry her, spongy grass squishing beneath her boots unevenly as she drew upon the Force to steady her.